 www.sbbg.org.
 1212 Mission Canyon Road.
 Sixty-five acres and over 5 miles of paths meander through an unrivaled collection of California flora and offer panoramic views of the Pacific Ocean and Channel Islands.
 Eight different habitats represent various regions throughout California, including redwood forests, oak and canyon woodlands, meadows and deserts.
 Admission fee.

 www.sbnature.org.
 2259 Puesta del Sol Road.
 The Santa Barbara Museum of Natural History is one of the most beautiful small museums in the United States by virtue of its natural creekside setting and gracious Spanish-style architecture.
 The Museum offers a close look at the story of the region’s birth, geology and paleontology, native wildlife, rich marine life, and the culture of the Chumash Indians.
 Marked with a giant whale skeleton at the entrance, this museum is an excellent stop for families.
 Open daily except holidays.
 Admission fee.

 www.sbzoo.com.
 A lovely zoo featuring 500 animals in 80 outstanding habitat areas in a stunning setting overlooking the Andrea Clark Bird Refuge and East Beach.
 Features changing exhibits, programs, and tours.
 Includes mini-train, gift shop, cafe, and carousel.
 Admission fee.
 Take the Waterfront electric shuttle, see Bus Around Town.

 805-965-1414 or 884-WAVE (9283). www.sbadventureco.com.
 Adventure travel trips with a focus on experiencing the natural beauty of the surrounding area.
-Customized adventures: sea kayaking, Channel Island Trips, kayak lessons, kayak surfing, wine country tours.
+Customized adventures: sea kayaking, Channel Island Trips, kayak lessons, kayak surfing, horseback riding, wine country tours.